zxch3n/PomodoroLogger/README.md

 # Download

-This project currently only supports Windows.
+This project currently supports Windows and macOS.

 To download, go to [release page](https://github.com/rem2016/PomodoroLogger/releases).